gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-2.md

-Title: Python Project Workflows - Part 3
+Title: Python Project Workflows - Part 3 (pylint)
-Date: 2018-05-15
+Date: 2018-05-16
 Category: Python
 Tags: pylint, Python
-Slug: python-dev-environment-3
+Slug: python-project-workflows-3
 Author: Abhijit Gadgil
+Status: Published
 Summary: In the [first part](/python-dev-environment.html) we looked at a few challenges involved when developing a Python project in a collaborative environment.
 In the [second part](/python-dev-environment-2.html) we looked at how `Pipenv` addresses some of those issues.
 In this part of the series we are going to take a closer look at how one can use code linting tools.
 Specifically we are going to be looking in details at using `pylint`.

 # Introduction